pebblecode/pebble-handbook/hiring-great-talent/developer/screening-candidates.md

 - Could you briefly explain prototypal inheritance for me?

  *(Check they understand JavaScript fundamentals and can compare to classical OOP.
-Probably one for more junior candidates as more experienced developers might sigh at this old question coming up and feel put off.)*
+Probably one for more junior candidates as more experienced developers might sigh at this age-old question coming up.)*

 ## Phone Interview 2
 (~20-30mins)